See what it’s like to celebrate Christmas Eve with a Sicilian-style seven fishes dinner.

 Enough relaxing, it was time for the next fish.
 The salt cod dish kept with the Sicilian theme and tasted as good as it looked.

 We’ve been doing this fishy dinner for six years, and six of us have been at every dinner so far.
 We now have inside jokes and annual traditions.
-One tradition is Stephanie falling asleep during the dinner.
+One tradition is Stephanie falling asleep during the annual dinner.

 Another annual tradition is Alec ending the meal after midnight with a beautiful whole fish.
 This year was no exception.